Our newest book Every Moment Matters went straight to #1 Bestseller in multiple Sports Coaching Categories!

-Our first book, published in 2014, is still an Amazon #1 Bestseller in Coaching Youth Sports and has nearly 100 5-star reviews.
+Our first book, published in 2014, is still an Amazon #1 Bestseller in Coaching Youth Sports and has over 100 5-star reviews.

 Conventional wisdom holds that youth sports are a positive experience for our children.
 Unfortunately, 70% of kids drop out of organized athletics by the age of 13.
 Most of these children quit because our youth sports culture has taken the ‘play’ out of ‘play ball.’
 A shift in values, the rise of expensive youth sports models, and the myth of abundant athletic scholarships has led parents and coaches to focus on wins instead of enjoyment, and trophies at the expense of development.
 As a result, every day increasing numbers of children quit playing sports that are no longer enjoyable.
 Conventional wisdom is wrong.